-In lieu of separate signs, WAC 468-95-306 adds a text-version of "MOTORCYCLES USE EXTREME CAUTION" supplemental plaque to pavement condition signs.
+In lieu of separate signs, WAC 468-95-306 adds a text-version of "MOTORCYCLES USE EXTREME CAUTION" supplemental plaque to pavement condition signs for Class A construction signs.
 The MUTCD's motorcyclist symbol plaque, W8-15P, has been deleted and is not used in Washington.